Menu

 GSQ.
 Table 21.
 Overall Experience during Theological Program

 This table shares the Overall Experience during the student’s time at Ashland Theological Seminary.
-There were 16/16 areas that met the benchmark of 4.0 (80%).
-There were thirty-four students who responded to the survey.
-The top six areas were:
+All 16 out of 16 areas met or exceeded the benchmark of 4.0 (80%).
+There were thirty-one students who responded to the survey.

 GSQ.
 Table 21.
 Overall Experience during Theological Program %